Category: Open Water and Triathlon

 3:8 wetsuits are recommended for those who require more lift in their legs while swimming, common for competitors that are particularly muscular.

 4:4 wetsuits are neutral, providing no differential in thickness and leaving the body to lie in the water in its natural horizontal way, albeit the whole body is likely to be slightly higher in the water than without a wetsuit.
 Recommended for those who don’t experience faster swim times when they have a pull-buoy between their legs, or those who would like a more natural swim.

 Which are the main wetsuit brands?

-The three brands we tried on were Orca, Huub and Zone 3.
+The three main brands we have swum in are Orca, Huub and Zone 3.
 Clients from our open water and triathlon programme use any of these as wetsuit brands are really down to personal preference.
-Andrew and David tried on the following:

 How do I avoid chafing and skin irritation?

 We recommend putting Body Glide balm around your neck prior to wetsuit use.

 1. Wear cotton gloves to put on your wetsuit.
 Wetsuits come with gloves and we recommend wearing them to avoid finger nail pinching and tearing your wetsuit.